fireinrain/github-trending/README.md

 ## Unknown

+* 【2024-07-02】[The\-Cool\-Coders / Project\-Ideas\-And\-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤
 * 【2024-06-24】[SimplifyJobs / Summer2025-Internships](https://github.com/SimplifyJobs/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-06-05】[Crispher / MathlibExplorer](https://github.com/Crispher/MathlibExplorer) - A visualization tool for Lean's mathlib library
 * 【2024-06-05】[coffinxp / payloads](https://github.com/coffinxp/payloads) -